mct814/Pipe-Mapping-Project/software/mappingSoftware/README.md

 * scipy

 ## How to install / run
 Download the gait_tracking.py file, install the dependencies, change the file name in the source code to match the data file, run the program with python.
+Sometimes the threshold value needs to be changed to fit the data.
+Any data under the threshold will be considered as "not moving" by the software.